 Toughness and beauty, however, are both very subjective notions, beauty because it is in the eyes of the beer holder and toughness because it depends on the route taken, climbing style (and no we am not talking tiptoeing and tap dancing here), season and supplemental oxygen use.
 Hell, even the trip to Thorung La could be graded tough if you did it in shorts and without shoes.
 In spite of such subjectivity, we will take the risk and go ahead with the list.
 We all have a soft corner for top-something lists after all, no matter how meaningless they might be.

-However, building a list of beautiful mountains along the Annapurna Circuit is a bit tough because the usual notion of a beautiful mountain is one with good prominence and sharply chiseled outline.
+However, building a list of beautiful mountains along the Annapurna Circuit is a bit tough simply because the usual notion of a beautiful mountain is one with good prominence and sharply chiseled outline.
 Since there is a little precipitation along the Annapurna Circuit, most mountains here are rather shapeless projections.
 However, Dhaulagiri and Nilgiri look pretty beautiful.
-Also, Himalchuli could be considered attractive if you look at it from the Manaslu side.
-There you go, that’s an idea for your next trek right there.
+Also, HImalchuli could be considered beautiful if you look at it from the Manaslu side.
+There you go, that's an idea for your next trek right there.

-Now grading the toughness of mountain is a minefield in its own right, literally booby-trapped with romanticism, nostalgia, smugness, hubris, and money.
+Now grading the toughness of mountain is a minefield in its own right, literally booby-trapped with romanticism, nostalgia, smugness, hubris and money.
 But we trekkers needn’t concern ourselves with the details here.
 Dhaulagiri was the last eight-thousander to be climbed and that perhaps says something about the toughness of this mountain and Annapurna is the eight-thousander with the highest summit-fatality ratio and also the least number of summits.
-Its south face especially is considered one of the toughest walls in the whole world.
-This will also be a right place to mention Thulagi Chuli (7,059 m) which is an unclimbed peak.
+It’s south face especially is considered one of the toughest walls in the whole world.
+This will also be a good place to mention Thulagi Chuli (7,059 m) which is an unclimbed peak.
 Also, Ngadi Chuli (7,871 m) has only been climbed once with numerous unsuccessful attempts.

-Also for those trekkers who are feeling a bit more adventurous than just Thorung La, here is a list of trekking peaks which are considered easier to climb than others.
+Also for those trekkers who are feeling a bit more adventurous than just Thorung La, here is a list of trekking peaks which are considered easier to climb than other peaks.
 However, please be advised that all of them will require extra permits from the NMA, full mountaineering gear and some climbing skills.
 Of these peaks, especially popular are Dhampus Peak (6,012 m), Thorung Peak (6,201 m), Pisang Peak (6,091 m), Chulu East (6,429 m), Tilicho Peak (7,134 m), Khatung Kang (6,484 m) and Yakawa Kang (6,482 m).